ksharlandjiev/bedrock-summarize-audio-video-text/README.md

-# Amazon Bedrock Summarization Tool
+# Amazon Bedrock Chat & Summarization Tool

 This project automates the transcription and summarization of audio, video, and text content using AWS services.
 By leveraging Amazon Transcribe for speech-to-text conversion, Amazon Textract for OCR of printed or handwritten text and Amazon Bedrock for generating summaries using foundational GenAI models, the tool streamlines the analysis of multimedia and textual information.
 Additionally, it supports text anonymization, and other handy features such as reading from HTTP(s) URL or PDF text extraction.